This fact-based movie presented the ill-fated romance between Sex Pistols bassist Sid Vicious and Nancy Spungen.

 The central performances are extraordinary, exploring all the dimensions of these wispy people.
 Chloe Webb, an American stage actress, plays Nancy with shrill, desperate defiance: and her face – ghastly white, prematurely middle-aged and with a pinched purple mouth like a cartoon character – simulates the ravages of drugs with frightening effectiveness.

+As with all portrayals of punk, its authenticity can be, and was, questioned.
 The real Johnny Rotten was unimpressed.
 He was horrified when he saw the movie at a press screening and declared it a film made by evil people who only did it for the money.

 Director Alex Cox claimed, meanwhile, that his prime motivation for making the film was in fact to stop the production of a planned Hollywood movie version of the story, set to star Madonna and Rupert Everett.
 The director said he felt it was his duty “to prevent that from happening at all costs”.